Andrei-Majada/Andrei-Majada/README.md

 ## Welcome!

-Andrei is a dedicated software developer with 2 years of experience working on a variety of development projects.
+Andrei is a dedicated software developer with over 2 years of experience working on a variety of development projects.
 He has built a variety of interfaces and API’s for national clients.
-He is skilled at back-end development with NodeJS and NestJS.
+He is skilled at back-end development with NodeJS and NestJS and front-end with React.

-His experience enables
+My experience enables
-him to get involved in the entire development process and get a full vision of the projects and environment.
+me to get involved in the entire development process and get a full vision of the projects and environment.

  📍   Pelotas RS